IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 * Family Fun Night: 3/19 6:30-8 pm
 * Assembly & Bike Raffle 3/31
 * Other SURPRISES throughout the month

-## Movie Morning 7 March!

-Pixar's ONWARD is coming to the big screen in Anacortes.
-For $10 you get to see the movie, enjoy a small popcorn and drink.
-These events are open to ALL, so bring your friends!

-{{< fig src="onward_news.jpg" class="max-w-xs" align="right" >}}

-Tickets must be [pre-purchased online](https://www.islandviewpta.org/movie).
-Only 150 tickets available for the show, so get yours today!

-If you have any questions, please do not hesitate to contact: [**President - Meg Mourning**](mailto:president@islandviewpta.org) or [**Vice President - Eric Mithen**](mailto:vicepresident@islandviewpta.org)

 ## Picture Day is Two Weeks Away